 6. Don’t Self-Medicate with Alcohol

-You may feel tempted to drink if you have social anxiety as alcohol has an ability to relax you and lower you inhibitions.
-But drinking for the sole purpose of diminishing anxiety can be very harmful and can increase your chances of being dependent on alcohol.
+You may feel tempted to drink as alcohol has an ability to relax you and lower you inhibitions.
+However, drinking for the sole purpose of diminishing anxiety can be very harmful.
+It can also increase your chances of being dependent on alcohol.
 Also, when you drink you get a false sense of self confidence, and you don’t give yourself a chance to go through the social situation mindfully and overcome the anxiety through experience.

 7. Talk to Someone Supportive

 Sometimes talking to someone who is a good listener and gives us positive encouragement can help a lot.
-If you have someone in your life you feel comfortable with that is a good listener and gives you a good advice without being harsh on you, talk to them and ask them for advice.
-Tell them that you have an upcoming situation that makes you anxious.
-Chances are, they are going to give you support and encourage you not to be afraid of feel negative about yourself.
+If you have someone in your life that is a good listener talk to them.
+They are probably going to give you support and encourage you not to feel negative about yourself.